nicodup/samples/how-to-embed-youtube/readme.md

 You need to make sure the video vendor is actually declared in your consent notice.

-Let's start !
+Let's start!

 ## Step 1 : Blocking the video source

-In your `html` file, a Youtube embedded video should looks like this :
+In your `html` file, a Youtube embedded video should looks like this:
 ```html
 <html>
   <head>